Synergenics Consulting logo

 TAKE AWAY

-This workshop is titled, ‘Fuel EU Trade Regulations, Navigating a Complex System.’
+This seminar is titled, ‘Fuel EU Trade Regulations, Navigating a Complex System.’

 We dive into the implications and benefits of introducing a regulatory regime specific to the US and Canada.
 We review maritime supply chains in the trade activity of vessels operating in the world.